satra/NiPyPe-Paper/nipype_paper.rst

 Current solutions\ :sup:``[a] <#cmnt1>`_`\

-One attempt to address some of these issues has resulted in the SPM batch execution system.
-Unfortunately it supports only SPM modules and does not run in parallel.
-A much more extensive and feature rich solution is the LONI Pipeline (I. D. Dinov et al., 2009; I. Dinov et al., 2010; Rex, Ma, & A. W. Toga, 2003).
+There were several attempts to address those issues by creating a pipeline engine.
+Taverna (REF), VisTrails(REF) are general pipelining systems and do not address problems specific to neuroimaging.
+BrainVisa (REF), MIPAV (REF), SPM (REF) include their own batch processing tools, but not allow mixing components from other packages.
+Fiswidgets is on the other side outdated and does not support state of the art methods.
+A much more extensive and feature rich solution is the LONI Pipeline (I.
+D. Dinov et al., 2009; I. Dinov et al., 2010; Rex, Ma, & A. W. Toga, 2003).
 It provides an easy to use graphical interface for choosing processing steps or nodes from a predefined library and defining their dependencies and parameters.
 It also has extensive support for parallel execution on an appropriately configured cluster (including data transfer, pausing execution, and combining local and remote software).
-Additionally, the LONI Pipeline saves information about executed steps (such as software origin, version and architecture) providing provenance information (A. J.
-Mackenzie-Graham, J. D. Van Horn, R. P. Woods, Crawford, & A. W. Toga, 2008).
+Additionally, the LONI Pipeline saves information about executed steps (such as software origin, version and architecture) providing provenance information (A. J. Mackenzie-Graham, J. D. Van Horn, R. P. Woods, Crawford, & A. W. Toga, 2008).

 However, the LONI Pipeline does not come without limitations.
 Processing nodes are defined using eXtensible Markup Language (XML).
 This “one size